blossomingiris/MERN_E-commerce-website/README.md

 To return data in website to initial condition on server terminal run command 'npm run seeder-data' :seedling:

 ### Important: Not responsive

-### Note:
-The project is alive.
-I continiue to work on it and from time to time refactor code base, improve perfomance and add new features.